jamie-brannan/hundred-days-swift/10__projectNine/d040__notes.md

 if loading and parsing is in the background, it must go on... `userInterface`

-> 3. Modify project 7 so that your filtering code takes place in the background.
+> 3. Modify project 7 so that your *filtering code* takes place in the background.
 This filtering code was added in one of the challenges for the project, so hopefully you didn’t skip it!

+Swapped out the project 7 copied, because it needs to be the one I've done from the challenges.

 ## :two:  [Project 9: Grand central dispatch](https://www.hackingwithswift.com/review/hws/project-9-grand-central-dispatch)